nashpitre/nashpitre.github.io/blog/_posts/minimalist christmas gift.md

+---
+layout: post
 Date: 12/25/16
-Tags: Featured
+tags: Featured

-# A Simple Christmas Gift To And From My 6 Year-Old Brother
+title: A Simple Christmas Gift To And From My 6 Year-Old Brother
+---

 ![][image-1]